 Humboldt Fervor Festival is back as part of the festivities from 1-5 p.m. on Saturday, August 19.
 This second annual event is co-hosted by Humboldt Made, Wildberries Marketplace and the Arcata Playhouse and is a celebration of all things fermented including hard cider, distilled spirits, beer and wine tastings as well as fermented non-alcoholic drinks & fermented food tastings such as sourkrout, kimchi, kvass, cheese, pickles, and more.
 Info and tickets at: www.humboldtfervorfest.org

 In addition to the Creamery Building being open for tours and hosting various special activities, the festival has commissioned local artist Lush Newton to create a special outdoor art exhibit that will be inspired by the 100th year anniversary.
-The exhibit titled “California State Creamery; The Land of Milk and Honey” will feature Newton’s unique whimsical style in several oversized art pieces placed around the building including representations of a historical train station and train engine, a family of Portuguese farmers and a special ode to Creamery Building architect Franklin Georgeson.
+The exhibit titled “Golden State Creamery; The Land of Milk and Honey” will feature Newton’s unique whimsical style in several oversized art pieces placed around the building including representations of a historical train station and train engine, a family of Portuguese farmers and a special ode to Creamery Building architect Franklin Georgeson.

 The Creamery Building is home to the Arcata Playhouse, Redwood Raks Dance Studios, Tosha Yoga, Bang!
 Bang!
 Vintage Clothing Store, Phoenix Ceramics, visual artists and musicians.

 Support for the Creamery Festival comes from the The California Arts Council, Footprint Foundation, and local business sponsors Wildberries Marketplace, Greenway Partners and Holly Yashi Jewelry.